sage-code/maj/README.md

 * Regular - with deterministic reading rules;
 * Efficient - short words and simple grammar;
-* Familiar - using Latin alphabet and Balkanian sounds;
+* Familiar - using Latin alphabet and borrowed words;

 **Purpose ...**